 If you work in a larger organisation, you could ask a health and safety advisor to help you.
 If you are not confident, get help from someone who is competent.
 In all cases, you should make sure that you involve your staff or their representatives in the process.
 They will have useful information about how the work is done that will make your assessment of the risk more thorough and effective.
 But remember, you are responsible for seeing that the assessment is carried out properly.

-A risk assessment involves assessing for all the hazards in the workplace, considering what could realistically harm people.
-For each of these hazards you need to think about how serious could the harm be?
+A risk assessment involves assessing for all the hazards in the workplace, considering what could really harm people.
+For each of these hazards, you need to think about how serious could the harm be?
 Is it a cut finger or months off work with a back injury.
 Who could be harmed and how likely is that?
 Do you need to do more to control the risks?